 River Niger divides Niamey city in two.
 The southern side of the city is of little interest to visitors and most of the tourists head on to the northern parts.
 Tourists enter Niamey through the international airport of Diori Hamani which is the only Niger’s international airport.
-The Musee Nationale and Zoo along Mitterrand Avenue was erected by colonial French Government in 1959.
+The Musee Nationale and Zoo along Mitterrand Avenue was erected by the colonial French Government in 1959.
 Unfortunately, a fire burnt the original museum completely in 1980.
-However, it still remains as the top most attraction in Niger and one of the best national museums in West Africa.
-Most of the displays at the museum are Hausa styled pavilions and other exhibitions of Nigerien history and customs such as costumes, uranium mining displays, archaeology/ paleontology and some traditional instruments.
+However, it remains as the topmost attraction in Niger and one of the best national museums in West Africa.
+Most of the displays at the museum are Hausa styled pavilions and other exhibitions of Nigerien history and customs such as costumes, uranium mining displays, archaeology/ paleontology, and some traditional instruments.

 The Centre Culturel Franco- Nigerien houses an extensive French library, a cybercafé; a bar and a range of activities take place here as well like musical acts, films, debates and plays alongside other great events and concerts by local and international tourists.
-The Centre Culturel Oumarou Ganda is a cultural center that houses an amphitheater that sits 5000 spectators, a big library and a bar.
+The Centre Culturel Oumarou Ganda is a cultural center that houses an amphitheater that sits 5000 spectators, a big library, and a bar.
 Music performances in Niamey are very common in most of the night clubs and big restaurants.
 Since Niamey is a largely Muslim city, alcohol drinking is highly forbidden and drinking must be done out of the eyes of the public if it’s a must.